-It should not be necessary to start the wheel in the desired direction by touching any of the drive wheels with your hands.
-That said, beginners can struggle with learning this magic trick on any wheel -you may find a short push on the top of the accelerator wheel in the desired direction gets you up and treadling in the direction you desire while you are still new to spinning.
+It should not be necessary to start the wheel in the desired direction by touching the drive wheel with your hands.
+That said, beginners can struggle with learning this magic trick on any wheel - you may find a short push on the top of the wheel in the desired direction gets you up and treadling in the direction you desire while you are still new to spinning.
 Practice until you no longer need this push to start.